FlashKeyPro/FlashKey-py/README.md

    If you haven't created one yet, you can use tools like **Rufus** (Windows) or **dd** (Linux) to write the ISO to a USB drive.

 2. **Insert another empty USB flash drive.**
-   This will be your secure storage for the wallet.
+   This will be your secure storage for the FlashKey_Wallet.

 3. **Open the flash drive in the file manager.**
    Simply click on it to mount it.